filruzicka/filruzicka.github.io/research.md

 ![Pic](/assets/Sexualantagonismimage.png)

 My research uses increasingly abundant samples of adaptive genomic variation to test these theories about adaptation.
 I use empirical data analyses of population genomic datasets to test mathematical models of adaptation.
-I employ a range of analytical approaches (e.g., bioinformatic analyses of public genomic data, experiments, and theory) and systems (e.g., fruit flies, humans, flycatchers, pipefish) to address specific research questions.
+I employ a rangeof analytical approaches (e.g., bioinformatic analyses of public genomic data, experiments, and theory) and systems (e.g., fruit flies, humans, flycatchers, pipefish) to address specific research questions.
 To date, I have particularly focussed on the following research areas:

 ### Genomics of sex-specific adaptation
 A major focus of my research has been to understand how one of the most dramatic forms of adaptation—sexual dimorphism—evolves, despite males and females sharing a near-identical genome.
 To this end, I have studied sexually antagonistic variants, which are a type of genetic variant that arises due to constraints on the evolution of sexual dimorphism.
 I identified sexually antagonistic variants in the Drosophila melanogaster genome using a genome-wide association study, described the biological functions of associated genes, and used population genomic analyses to examine patterns of polymorphisms associated with these genes using genomes of globally distributed Drosophila melanogaster populations and those of related species ([Ruzicka et al. 2019](/assets/Ruzickaetal2019PlosBiol.pdf)).
 I also helped develop new theory and methods for detecting sexually antagonistic variation.
-I then applied these methods to look for signals of sexually antagonistic selection flycatcher, pipefish, and human genomes ([Ruzicka et al. 2020](/assets/Ruzickaetal2020EvolLett.pdf), ([Ruzicka et al. 2022](/assets/RuzickaandConnallon2022ProcB.pdf)).
+I then applied these methods to look for signals of sexually antagonistic selection flycatcher, pipefish, and human genomes ([Ruzicka et al. 2020](/assets/Ruzickaetal2020EvolLett.pdf), [Ruzicka et al. 2022](/assets/RuzickaandConnallon2022ProcB.pdf)).

 ### Evolution and adaptation on sex chromosomes
 Sex chromosomes provide a unique opportunity to study evolution because of their asymmetric transmission between the sexes.
-Using contrasts of X chromosomes and autosomes, I have examined the evolution of deleterious mutations ([Ruzicka et al. 2021](/assets/Ruzickaetal2021Genetics.pdf)), the genomic distribution of sexually antagonistic variation ([Ruzicka and Connallon 2020](/assets/RuzickaandConnallon2020ProcB.pdf), ([Ruzicka and Connallon 2022](/assets/RuzickaandConnallon2022ProcB.pdf)), and the genomic distribution of inversions that capturing locally-adaptive alleles ([Connallon et al. 2018](/assets/Connallonetal2018PhilTrans.pdf)).
+Using contrasts of X chromosomes and autosomes, I have examined the evolution of deleterious mutations ([Ruzicka et al. 2021](/assets/Ruzickaetal2021Genetics.pdf)), the genomic distribution of sexually antagonistic variation ([Ruzicka and Connallon 2020](/assets/RuzickaandConnallon2020ProcB.pdf), [Ruzicka and Connallon 2022](/assets/RuzickaandConnallon2022ProcB.pdf)), and the genomic distribution of inversions that capture locally-adaptive alleles ([Connallon et al. 2018](/assets/Connallonetal2018PhilTrans.pdf)).

 ### Closer links between theory and data